Pittsburgh Public Vehicle Accident Lawyers

 - An emergency vehicle was driven at excessive speeds under the circumstances.

 Public vehicles and their drivers are retained to protect the interests of the public in emergency situations.
 When their negligent driving causes even more harm than the emergency itself, you should have the right to just compensation for your injuries.
 While public vehicles are permitted to disobey the speed limits, stop signs and red lights in an emergency situation, they continue to have a duty to drive as safely as possible under the circumstances, so that innocent bystanders and drivers of vehicles on the roadways are not injured.

-Schedule a Free Initial Consultation With a Pittsburgh Public Vehicle Accident Lawyer Today
+Schedule a Free Initial Consultation With our Pittsburgh Public Vehicle Accident Lawyers Today

 Frequently Asked Questions About Public Vehicle Accidents